 Patricia was also injured about the head and badly shocked, but her bed bore only light blood stains.
-Seven-year-old Lucy Jansen was sharing a room with Patricia and woke to see a slim man, wearing a cap and with his coat collar pulled high, raise his arms above his head and strike Patricia with what looked like a hammer.
-She could not see whether the man was a European or not.
+Seven-year-old Lucy Jansen was sharing a room with Patricia and woke to see a slim man, wearing a cap and with his coat collar pulled high, raise his arms above his head and strike Patricia with what looked like an axe.

-During all this time, the neighbour next door had heard nothing, while a man in a house close by was awakened by what he at first thought was screaming but soon decided was imagination.
+During all this time, the neighbour next door had heard what he at first thought was screaming but soon decided was imagination.
 He went to sleep again.
 After some difficulty Mr. Newby summoned the police, an ambulance and a doctor.
 The injured people were taken to hospital.
 A large contingent of police arrived later.
 Nothing is believed to be missing from the café, although, in addition to the money in and besides the till, Jansen had about £40 in the pocket of his trousers, which were hanging in the bedroom.

-The quartet Pieter and Jan Block, Willie Chipps and Frank Baartman, all friends or acquantainces, were arrested for the murder.
+The quartet Pieter and Jan Block, Willie Chipps and Frank Baartman, all friends or acquaintances, were arrested for the murder.
 In appearing in court, the case would take some unforeseen twists and turns.

 It was now that the defendant Willie Chipps would stun the court with two explosive facts.
 In the first of these, he admitted to killing Jansen.
 He exonerated his fellow detainees from involvement in the murder even though the killer clearly had accomplices.
-One can only subscribe this belated admission to remorse at having killed Jansen and possibly even to the fact that he felt anxious for his co-accused.
+Was this a skilful move by the defence?

 Despite Willie Chipps’ admission of guilt, he was found not guilty due to “insufficient evidence” linking him to the murder.
 One would have expected a mea culpa to trump paucity of evidence but in his infinite wisdom, the judge elected to ignore the guilty plea.